battlecode/battlecode21/backend/README.md

 Note that the deployed version of the backend uses regular `docker` and this folder's `Dockerfile` to build.
 In particular, `docker-compose.yml` is not used by the deployment process at all.

+Also, note that the deployed version uses `uWSGI` to run (as specified in the Dockerfile), rather than Django's own serving process.

 ### Steps

 1. Push to master.